FTGAIRSPEW/AIRSPEW/operation/2-Drop/README.md

 AirSpew: Modular Information Dissemination System

 ## Drop Module
+Using a computer access the blue USB drive and edit the mode.txt file to indicate drop mode by typing “drop” into the file.
+Insert the USB drive back into the 4 port USB hub on the drone.

-For the drop module attach the tray with the opening towards the front of the drone with 3 plastic ties on each side:
+Attach the tray with the opening towards the front of the drone with 3 plastic ties on each side:

 ![FTG AirSpew Logo](/media/pictures/Drop-Side-A.jpg)